 If you’re new to investing, the idea of getting started can be daunting.
 After all, you probably don’t have tens of thousands of dollars lying around to build a portfolio and feel like you can’t make much of a difference with the disposable cash you do have.

 Luckily, though, you can start your investment journey for a lot less–even if you only have $100 to begin.

 The most important part of investing is getting started as early as possible.
-Rather than waiting until you have a large amount of cash saved up, you can get started today.
-Before you know it, you’ll be well on your way to building a healthy portfolio that earns you interest and sets you up for financial success… for as little as $100.
+Rather than waiting until you have a large sum of money saved up, you can get started today and begin growing your savings.
+Before you know it, you’ll be well on your way to building a healthy portfolio that earns you interest and sets you up for financial success for as little as $100.

 Let’s look at a few fun (and low-cost) ways that anyone can start building an investment portfolio today.